12 min read

 Which, ironically, might be the most honest thing he ever said.

 💡 Know someone stuck in a cycle that needs breaking?
 Share this with them.
-Sometimes bravery needs backup.
+Sometimes bravery needs support.

 Meanwhile, I was drowning.

-I didn’t stop escaping into my imagination because I was more mature by then; I just didn’t have the bandwidth for it.
-My existence had been drilled down to enduring and fulfilling what I thought were my duties.
+I didn’t stop escaping into my imagination because I was more mature by then; I just didn’t have the headspace for it, no pun intended.
+My existence had been drilled down to fulfilling what I thought were my duties.

-Still, I went back to college (while working full time and running our household), determined to create something better for all of us.
+I returned to college (while working full-time and managing our household), determined to create something better for all of us.

-But instead of his support, I got his suspicion.
-“You’re just going to college to find someone better and leave me,” he said.
+But instead of his support, I aroused his suspicion.
+“You’re just going to school so you can find someone better and leave me,” he said.

 Le sigh.